mikeNickaloff/qhtml/README.md

 - Attributes: Attributes are defined  by specifying the attribute name followed by a colon (:) followed by the value surrrounded in double quotes.

-- The value should be in the same form as traditional inline HTML tags -- style attributes are not allowed inside of qHTML -- they must be provided in a seperate style tag outside of the qhtml.
+- The value should be in the same form as traditional inline HTML tags
 - All attributes are supported as long as they are valid attributes for a specific tag.
 - You can also use the content attribute on any tag to set the "textcontent" of that tag. (not the HTML content).
 - other ways to set text content are through the 'contents', 'text', 'textcontents', and 'innertext' keywords.